hunter6073/OneForAll-CPP/README.md

-# SimpleLearnCPP

-* Project: Relearn C++ in an hour
+# One For All - C++

+* Project: One kit for all projects - c++ version

 * Author: Ted Wong(Hechun Wang)

-* Description: this project is to help programmers with former knowledge with C++ relearn the essentials
-* in a short amount of time.
-There are currently around 1000 lines of code to cover the essentials.
-* the contents of this script covers the following:
+* Description: Ever find yourself ready to create a project and having to find the bits and pieces of code from the internet?
+And even then the code might not work due to configurations?
+Well fret no more, for here is the One For All project!
+In this file is a fully built c++ demo project with no extra coniguration needed.
+Simply download or clone this repository and open the CPP_Project.sln file using visual studio on windows.
+Run the script to see the output of all instances.
+IT WILL JUST WORK!

+* Contents:
-* 1. C++ Core Basics
+    1. C++ Core Basics
-* 2. C++ Pointers
+    2. C++ Pointers
-* 3. C++ Class
+    3. C++ Class
-* 4. C++ Exception
+    4. C++ Exception
-* 5. C++ Streams
+    5. C++ Streams
-* 6. C++ File I/O
+    6. C++ File I/O

-* How to use this project:
-* 1. Simply download or clone this repository and open the CPP_Project.sln file using visual studio, if you're using linux system or other
-* IDEs on windows or mac, go into the CPP_Project folder and start assemble the cpp code for build and run.
-Also note that some libraries
-* used are on windows only such as <winsock>.
-Change these libraries accordingly to run the code(will be updated soon to fit all systems).
-* 2. Look into CPP_Project.cpp script, this is the entry code containing all other feature scripts.
+    7. C++ Threads
+    8. C++ socket programming in windows

+* Simple Tips:
+    1. Run the program to make sure everything works.
+If there is an error then throw this project away, it's garbage unless it just works
+    2. The entrance code containing each part is the "CPP_Project.cpp" script, it's very simplified, so you can use it as an index.
+    3. Search for what you need in the respective script, you can do keyword search or simply scroll into the feature function to check everything
-* 3. Run build on the script to see the output, you can match all instances of output with their implementation code via the unique index
+    4. You can match the output with the original code via the unique output indexes
-* for each output

-* Note: this project is created using visual studio 2019 on windows, you can import this project
-* and run it to see the results.
-If you choose to use a different IDE or use
-* linux system to compile this program, then please change the headers accordingly to avoid errors
+* Note: this project is created using visual studio 2019 on windows.
+If you choose to use a different IDE or use linux system to compile this program, then please change the headers accordingly to avoid errors.
+Currently a suitable version for other operating systems is being developed underway.

-* Another note is all essential features are commented with keywords, so if you need to look at an example for
-* a specific feature, such as 'virtual functions' or 'polymorphism', perform keyword search for their examples
-* (This is not yet fully implemented)

-* The code are originally from "C++: The complete reference, fourth edition" by Herbert Schildt, all outputs are labelled with
+* The code are originally from "C++: The complete reference, fourth edition" by Herbert Schildt and some are from microsoft's winsocket documentation.
-* unique index for code searching

 * Progress:
-* Next step is to add in keywords for easy searching
+* Next step is to add in keywords for easy searching and perhaps try a python version?
+Or maybe java?

-Have fun with the script, hope it helps in any way possible!
+Have fun with the script, hope it helps in any way possible.
-Best,
+ONE FOR ALL, ALL FOR ONE!
 Ted